-Once you have selected clients who have given consent to be approached and meet your inclusion criteria, you will request their Trust IDs from the CRIS team.
-The deidentified information (BRCIDs) should be saved in an excel file in your folder on the BRC\CRIS shared drive.
+Once you have reviewed the deidentified data and selected clients who you would like to contact, you will request their Trust IDs from the CRIS team.
+To do this, please save a list of the BRCIDs for patients that you would like to contact in an excel file in your folder on the BRC_CRIS shared drive.
+Please do not save any other data.
+Then email the member of the CRIS Extraction Team allocated to your project to request the Trust IDs, informing them of the location of your shortlisted BRCIDs file.
 Do not email any service user information, even if it is deidentified.